-About ICANN and its Mission
+ICANN and its Mission

-ICANN's mission is to help ensure a stable, secure, and unified global Internet.
+The mission of the Internet Corporation for Assigned Names and Numbers (ICANN) is to ensure the stable and secure operation of the Internet’s unique identifier systems.
 To reach another person on the Internet, you need to type an address – a name or a number – into your computer or other device.
 That address must be unique so computers know where to find each other.
 ICANN helps coordinate and support these unique identifiers across the world.
 ICANN was formed in 1998 as a nonprofit public-benefit corporation with a community of participants from all over the world.

-About the Applicant Support Program
+The Applicant Support Program

-The Applicant Support Program (ASP) is an initiative developed as part of ICANN’s New Generic Top-Level Domain (gTLD) Program and is intended to provide financial and non-financial support for eligible entities that demonstrate financial need.
+ICANN developed the Applicant Support Program (ASP) as part of its New Generic Top-Level Domains (gTLD) Program.
+The ASP is intended to provide financial and non-financial assistance to eligible entities that demonstrate need.

-The ICANN organization seeks to implement community-developed policy to “...retain the Applicant Support Program, which includes fee reduction for eligible applicants and facilitate the provision of pro-bono non-financial assistance to applicants in need...”
-As part of the gTLD Program: Next Round, the ASP is designed to be in line with Affirmation 1.3 of the Final Report on the new gTLD Subsequent Procedures Policy Development Process: “The Working Group affirms that the primary purposes of new gTLDs are to foster diversity, encourage competition, and enhance the utility of the DNS.”
+As part of the New gTLD Program: Next Round, the ASP is designed to be in line with Affirmation 1.3 of the Final Report on the new gTLD Subsequent Procedures Policy Development Process: “The Working Group affirms that the primary purposes of new gTLDs are to foster diversity, encourage competition, and enhance the utility of the DNS.”

-Objectives of This Handbook
+Handbook Objectives

-This ASP handbook was developed to establish the rules for those seeking financial and non-financial support to apply to the New gTLD Program.
-It is meant to be a step-by-step guide to applying for such support and includes information on application deadlines, criteria, processes, and evaluation.
+This handbook establishes the rules for applicants seeking assistance to apply to the New gTLD Program.
+It provides a guide to the application process and includes information regarding deadlines, criteria, and evaluation processes.

-Because the New gTLD Program: Next Round will be in development during the ASP application submission period, ASP applicants are encouraged to review previously published resources in the interim.
-This will allow potential applicants to better understand what the New gTLD Program: Next Round application process will require and thus make an informed decision about applying to the program.
-Resources include:
+Please note that the New gTLD Program: Next Round will be in development during the ASP application submission period.
+ASP applicants are therefore encouraged to review previously published New gTLD Program resources in the interim.
+These resources will inform interested parties about the estimated costs and draft requirements of applying to the New gTLD Program: Next Round and enable these parties to make an informed decision about whether to apply to the program.

+These resources include:

+New gTLD Program website

 Draft New gTLD Program: Next Round Applicant Guidebook Materials on the Subsequent Procedures Implementation Review Team (IRT) Wiki Workspace

-[New gTLD Applicant Guidebook: Next Round]

-[Link to New gTLD Program website]
+[New gTLD Applicant Guidebook: Next Round]: Note that the Applicant Guidebook for the New gTLD Program: Next Round is being updated in consultation with the Implementation Review Team.
+Based upon updated policy recommendations outlined in the Final Report on the new gTLD Subsequent Procedures Policy Development Process, the Guidebook serves as the official roadmap for applicants in the program.

-The 2012 version of the New gTLD Applicant Guidebook (for historical reference; please refer to the above two resources for up-to-date information about the Next Round)
+The 2012 version of the New gTLD Applicant Guidebook (for historical reference)

-Links to other materials can be found within this document.
-Please address any questions regarding the ASP or ASP Handbook to: globalsupport@icann.org.